The Outlets at Orange

+Shopping center in suburban Los Angeles, California, U.S.

-The Outlets at Orange (former names The Block at Orange and The City Shopping Center) is an open-air outlet mall in the city of Orange, California, in northern Orange County developed by The Mills Corporation and now owned by Simon Property Group.
-The anchor stores in this outlet are Dave & Buster's, Guitar Center, AMC Theatres, Neiman Marcus Last Call, Saks Fifth Avenue, Nordstrom Rack, Gap, and Bloomingdale's.
+The Outlets at Orange (former names The Block at Orange and The City Shopping Center) is an open-air outlet mall in the city of Orange, California, in northern Orange County developed by Mills Corporation and now owned by Simon Property Group.

 History

 The City

 From 1970 to 1996, the site was home to an enclosed mall called The City Shopping Center, featuring anchor stores J. C. Penney and San Diego–based Walker Scott, which would in 1974 become a May Co. branch.
 It targeted middle income residents, office workers and visitors to nearby Disneyland.
 The City Shopping Center was the centerpiece of The City, an edge city mixed-use development; in or just outside the mall were two hotels, several office buildings, two movie theaters (City Center Theatres and UA the Movies), gym, three full-service restaurants and a pizzeria, Pepperoni square (owned by Larrys Pizza in Fullerton) which was sold and became Clubhouse Pizza: Sports and Games, a foreign currency exchange and a post office.
 The roads around the mall had "City" in their names because they were built as part of that complex.

 Only two miles away, the small Santa Ana Fashion Square mall was renamed MainPlace/Santa Ana and vastly expanded, growing from one department store anchor (Bullock's) to three in September 1987 and business at The City started declining rapidly by the start of the 1990s.
 May Company opened a new store at MainPlace in May 1991 and closed its store at The City in July of that year.
 JCPenney, The City's other major anchor, closed in February 1995.
 The mall was closed and demolished in late 1996.